 The Bibliography is a guide to the work of historians - it does not contain original sources, unless they have been edited and republished by historians (except for a selection of key sources published before 1901 derived from the printed bibliographies published for the Royal Historical Society and the American Historical Association by Oxford University Press).
 The Bibliography aims to be as comprehensive as is practical for publications since 1900; contents are not selected according to academic merit.
 Material is included irrespective of place or language of publication, although coverage is best for works published in Britain (and in Ireland during 1936-2006, the dates of publication comprehensively covered by Irish History Online during our co-operation with them).

 The Bibliography lists books, articles in books and articles in journals.
-754 journals and series are currently searched systematically for material relevant to the Bibliography and subscribers can consult a list of these journals and series (when the link opens, make sure that the "Currently searched systematically for relevant material" option is selected).
+783 journals and series are currently searched systematically for material relevant to the Bibliography and you can consult a list of these here; subscribers can also see the list within BBIH (when the link opens, make sure that the "Currently searched systematically for relevant material" option is selected).
 However, material from many other journals and series is included as and when it comes to light.
 Electronic journals will be included if they meet at least three of the following criteria:

 - Editorial board includes well-known scholars in the field or demonstrates association with a university department;